-Telematics is a term used in many applications, but in this case, it refers to devices that monitor vehicle behavior and transmits that data to a third party.
-Currently, these devices are seen most often in the form of little plastic boxes that can be plugged into the diagnostic port of most vehicles.
+Telematics applies to many applications, but in this case, it refers to devices that monitor vehicle behavior and transmits that data to a third party.
+Currently, these devices exist most often in the form of little plastic boxes that plug into the diagnostic port of most vehicles.
 More and more insurers are offering these to their clients with the promise of possible discounts if they use them.
 The reason why again comes down to risk.
 When an insurer assesses the riskiness of an applicant and assigns them a premium to pay for insurance, they calculate that risk with imperfect and indirect information.

 Currently, insurers calculate a driver’s premium by using a lot of non-driving data about an applicant.
-Age, gender, education level, credit score, marital status, location, etc. These factors can provide an insurer an estimate of a driver’s risk.
-The amount of risk is based on statistical models and historical data about people with similar demographics.
+Age, gender, education level, credit score, marital status, location, etc. These factors can provide an insurer with an estimate of a driver’s risk.
+The amount of risk comes from statistical models and historical data about people with similar demographics.
 Telematics, however, offer data that can be much more useful for estimating driving risk.
-It’s data that’s actually about how someone drives, as opposed to something indirect like their age or gender.
+After all, the data maps how someone actually drives, as opposed to something indirect like their age or gender.

-The devices insurers currently offer monitor things like how many miles are driven, speed, and how quickly brakes are applied.
+The devices insurers currently offer monitor things like how many miles you drive, your speed, and how quickly you apply the brakes.
 With access to this more relevant data, insurers can better calculate the risk of drivers.
 This data can not only provide less risky drivers with sizable discounts but could theoretically reduce average premiums for all drivers because it allows for the creation of more accurate statistical models.

 Potential Future Use

-What’s interesting is that the sensors Tesla uses for their autopilot could also potentially serve as super-charged telematics.
+Interestingly though, the sensors Tesla uses for their autopilot could also potentially serve as super-charged telematics.
 Particularly when tied to geopositioning systems (GPS).
-Currently, Tesla vehicles already all have devices that monitor and record far more than just miles driven, speed, and brake application.
+Currently, Tesla vehicles already all have devices that monitor and record far more than just miles drove, speed, and brake application.
 With their cameras and GPS, they can also track a driver’s surroundings and current location, among other things.
 Theoretical applications:

 - Sensors could potentially detect if a driver runs a red light or stop sign.